MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/get-started.md

 ---
 # Get started with WebView2

 These "Get started" articles cover how to set up your development tools and create an initial WebView2 app, and learn about WebView2 concepts along the way.
+As an initial step, skim some of these articles and read the conceptual sections - no coding required.

 Prerequisite: To build and test your app using the WebView2 control, you need to have the [WebView2 SDK](https://www.nuget.org/packages/Microsoft.Web.WebView2) installed.